 Hey there, future web wizard!
 Have you ever clicked a button on a website and watched something cool happen?
 Maybe a pop-up message appeared, or the screen changed colors?
-Buttons are like magic doorbells—press them, and something exciting occurs!
+Buttons are like magic doorbells, press them, and something exciting happens!

 Today, you’ll learn how to create your very own button using three awesome coding tools: